-When you graduate and step into the “real world,” one of the many challenges you have to face is managing your finances.
-You develop a love-hate relationship with this thing called “budget.”
+When you graduate and step into the “real world,” one of the many challenges you'll have to face is budgeting your money.

 What Are Budgeting Apps?